Clement of Ohrid: Life

 Clement participated in the mission of Cyril and Methodius to Great Moravia.
 In 867 or 868 he became a priest in Rome, ordained along with two other disciples of Cyril and Methodius, Gorazd and Naum, by bishops Formosus and Gauderic.
 After the death of Cyril, Clement accompanied Methodius on his journey from Rome to Pannonia and Great Moravia.
 After the death of Methodius himself in 885, Clement headed the struggle against the German clergy in Great Moravia along with Gorazd.
-After spending some time in jail, he was expelled from Great Moravia and in 885 or 886 reached Belgrade, then in the borders of Bulgaria, together with Naum of Preslav, Angelarius and possibly also Gorazd (according to other sources, Gorazd was already dead by that time).
-Angelarius soon died after an arrival, but Clement and Naum were afterwards sent to the Bulgarian capital of Pliska, where they were commissioned by Boris I to instruct the future clergy of the state in the Slavonic language.
-Eventually they were commissioned to establish two theological schools - the Ohrid Literary School in Ohrid and the Preslav Literary School in Preslav.
+After spending some time in jail, he was expelled from Great Moravia and in 885 or 886 reached Belgrade, then within the borders of Bulgaria, together with Naum of Preslav, Angelarius and possibly also Gorazd (according to other sources, Gorazd was already dead by that time).
+Angelarius died soon after arrival, but Clement and Naum were afterwards sent to the Bulgarian capital of Pliska, where they were commissioned by Boris I to instruct the future clergy of the state in the Slavonic language.
+Eventually they were commissioned to establish two theological schools — the Ohrid Literary School in Ohrid and the Preslav Literary School in Preslav.
 The Preslav Literary School had been originally established in Pliska, but was moved to Preslav in 893.
 After the adoption of Christianity in 865, religious ceremonies in Bulgaria were conducted in Greek by clergy sent from the Byzantine Empire.
 Fearing growing Byzantine influence and weakening of the state, Boris viewed the adoption of the Old Slavonic language as a way to preserve the political independence and stability of Bulgaria.

 Southeastern Europe in the late 9th century.

 According to his hagiography by Theophylact of Ohrid, while Naum stayed in Pliska working on the foundation of the Pliska Literary School, Clement was commissioned by Boris I to organise the teaching of theology to future clergymen in Old Church Slavonic in the southwestern part of the Bulgarian Empire, in the region then known as Kutmichevitsa, where he founded the Ohrid Literary School in Ohrid.
 For a period of seven years (between 886 and 893) Clement taught some 3,500 disciples in the Slavonic language and the Glagolitic alphabet.
 At that time, Clement translated Christian literature into Old Church Slavonic, and in this way, he and his co-workers laid the foundations of the Bulgarian Orthodox Church.

 In 893 he was ordained archbishop of Drembica, Velika (bishopric).
 Upon his death in 916 he was buried in his monastery, Saint Panteleimon, in Ohrid.
 Soon after he was canonized as a saint by the Bulgarian Orthodox Church.